boxoforanmore/instrument-id/data/NOTES.md

 --> All samples started in .mp3 format and were trimmed to be 30 seconds from the 20 second mark to the 50 second mark

+--> Most samples were of the musician as a solo, with one other instrument of the same type, or with an accompanist

 Training samples are in ./instruments
 Testing samples are in ./test/instruments